tomjaguarpaw/H2/posts/hkd-pattern-type-level-ski.markdown

 data I x     = I x
 ```

-Have you seen type level SKI used like this before?
+Have you seen type-level SKI used like this before?
 [Contact
 me](http://web.jaguarpaw.co.uk/~tom/contact/).